JesseTG/awesome-qt/README.md

 - [Qt Wiki](https://wiki.qt.io) - The premier source for user-contributed Qt knowledge.
 - [IRC](https://webchat.freenode.net/?channels=%23qt%2C%23qt-quick%2C%23qt-creator%2C%23qt-chat) - For real-time chat with other Qt developers and users.
 The most popular channels are on Freenode, and include `#qt`, `#qt-quick`, `#qt-creator`, and `#qt-chat`.
   - For a full list of Qt-related IRC channels, see [here](https://wiki.qt.io/Online_Communities#IRC_channels).
-  - Note that the linked webchat client is *not* a part of the Qt project, and is made available by the author of this list for convenience only.
-If there's another IRC client you'd prefer to use, go right ahead.
+  - Note that the linked webchat client is *not* a part of the Qt project, and is provided by the author of this list for convenience only.
+These channels can be accessed through any IRC client.

 ### Unofficial